If you can't find an AR15 you like in your local store - you can just build one for around ~$1400

 - Forward assist (Optional for some)

-To make it low cost and reliable, the standard A2 works just fine.
+To make it low cost and reliable, any standard A2 milspec stripped AR15 receiver works.

 Whether you spend $350 for a receiver or a $90 receiver, the $90 receiver is a better choice so you can allocate the money to buy something more expensive such as a good trigger and handguard.

-The barrel is the most important part of the rifle, and buying a 1:9 twist rate barrel with the following specs, and you're good to go:
+The barrel is the most important part of the rifle, and buying a 1:9 or 1:7 twist rate barrel with the following specs, and you're good to go:

 - Cold hammer forged - Exceptional strength, grain structure, accuracy & finish